vita-student-projects/Gr40_3D_MOT_ByteTrackV2/README.md

 ## Conclusion

-We provide you our version of the ByteTrack, fully open-source, as mentionned in the goal of this project.
-This method is extremely performant, but hasn't been tested on current SOTA detectors, despite our best effort and collaboration with other detector's developper, such as [BEVDET](https://github.com/HuangJunJie2017/BEVDet "BEVDET"), for instance.
+We provide our version of the ByteTrackv2, fully open-source, as mentionned in the goal of this project.
+This method works, but hasn't been tested on current SOTA detectors, despite our best effort and collaboration with other detector's developper, such as [BEVDET](https://github.com/HuangJunJie2017/BEVDet "BEVDET"), for instance.
 We leave this up to anyone who would like to evaluate this model, against the very best.

 |  metrics 	 | amota          |   amotp        | motar          |  mota          | motp |
 | :------------: | :------------: | :------------: | :------------: | :------------: | :------------: |
 | MVBytetrack  |     0.564      |     1.005           |       0.784         |       0.471         | 0.616|

+Even if we didn't get access to SOTA detectors, we can compare the results obtained by MVBytetrack, which currently ranks 5th in the nuscenes tracking task leaderboard with a camera-only detector.
+Comparing this with our camera-only tracking scenario (BEVFormer + ByteTrack). we can see that the results are not as good as the ones from MV-Bytetrack.
+This is probably in part due to the fact that they use Petrv2 which performs better than BEVFormer.

 ## Acknowledgement